 '''

 $ git tag v1.2.3

-$ git push upstream HEAD:main

 $ git push upstream v1.2.3

 '''

-4. Pushing the tag will start a workflow to create a draft release on GitHub.
-You can follow the progress of the workflow on GitHub; once the workflow completes, there should be a new draft release, and an entry on the Test PyPI server.
+- 4. Pushing the tag will start a workflow to create a draft release on GitHub.
+You can follow the progress of the workflow on GitHub; once the workflow completes, there should be a new draft release. - 5.
+Edit the GitHub release.
+Add release notes (you can use the text generated by towncrier).
+Check the pre-release checkbox (if necessary). - 6.
+Double check everything, then click Publish.
+This will trigger a publication workflow on GitHub. - 7.
+Wait for the package to appear on PyPI.